Posted in How To on April 18th, 2013

 The variables here can be anything, like previous CTRs, revenue conversions, ease of convincing management, technical complication, and others.
 Every case is unique and can have it’s own set of complexity of variables.
 The important thing is, you should know how to get your priorities straight in such cases.

-One thing you should know here is, even when you have two CTAs on the same page, they should still be somewhat related to each other.
-And the ultimate conversion goal of both CTAs should be the same.
+One thing you should know here is, even when you have two call-to-actions on the same page, they should still be somewhat related to each other.
+And the ultimate conversion goal of both buttons should be the same.

-Like, CTA to register for the CA course shouldn’t be given next to the CTA to sign-up for the CFA program.
+Like, call-to-action to register for the CA course shouldn’t be given next to the call-to-action to sign-up for the CFA program.
 You might be thinking that students who’re not interested in CA, might want to consider going for CFA as their next best option.
 But this will only distract the majority and reduce your conversion rates.

-Offering the “Download CA brochure” as the secondary CTA when your primary CTA is to register for the CA program seems like a better idea, to me.
+Offering the “Download CA brochure” as the secondary call-to-action when your primary call-to-action is to register for the CA program seems like a better idea, to me.

-4 Factors You MUST Consider for Higher Converting CTAs
+4 Factors You MUST Consider for Higher Converting Call-to-Actions

 Because CTAs form a crucial element of your landing page and the conversion funnel, paying close attention to its smallest detail makes good sense.